ant-media/Plugins/ClipCreatorPlugin/README.md

 - Download the Plugin(Alternatively, Build from Source)

-Find and download the jar file through [clip-creator on Sonatype](https://oss.sonatype.org/#nexus-search;gav~io.antmedia.plugin~clip-creator~~~).
+  Download the jar file through [clip-creator on Sonatype](https://oss.sonatype.org/#nexus-search;gav~io.antmedia.plugin~clip-creator~~~).
 Now we assume that you've downloaded the clip-creator jar file.

 - Copy the `clip-creator.jar` file to the plugins directory